Research Team

 Dr. Steve Cadrin, Associate Professor of Fisheries Oceanography, School for Marine Science and Technology, University of Massachussetts and Director of the Massachusetts Marine Fisheries Institute’s Education Program.
 Steve has a Ph.D. in Fisheries Science from University of Rhode Island, a M.S. in Marine Biology from University of Massachusetts and a B.S. in Marine Science from Long Island University.
 He was a stock assessment scientist for twenty years with the Northeast Fisheries Science Center in Woods Hole, Massachusetts Marine Fisheries and New York Department of Environmental Conservation.
 Steve’s accomplishments include the advancement of stock assessment methods for a wide range of invertebrate and finfish species, development of harvest strategies for regional, national and international fishery resources, and global leadership in evaluating geographic stock structure and modeling spatially complex populations.
 His teaching and research agendas focus on population modeling, stock identification, fisheries management, collaborative research with fishermen, and application of advanced technologies for fishery science.

-Dr. John Klink, Professor Ocean, Earth & Atmospheric Sciences, Old Dominion University Dr. Klinck is the Director of the OEAS Department’s Center for Coastal Physical Oceanography (CCPO).
+Dr. John Klink, Professor Ocean, Earth & Atmospheric Sciences, Old Dominion University.
+Dr. Klinck is the Director of the OEAS Department’s Center for Coastal Physical Oceanography (CCPO).
 His research has considered the dynamics of a variety of oceanographic systems including the continental shelf, fjords, submarine canyons, and the Antarctic Circumpolar Current, using both analytical and numerical dynamical models.
 His analysis of the eddy resolving model for the North Atlantic flow considers the most realistic numerical simulation calculation to date.
 He is also interested in numerical models of bivalves which include environmental variation, as well as predation and disease.

 Dr. Josh Kohut Associate Professor Center of Ocean Observing Leadership, Department of Marine and Coastal Sciences New Jersey Agriculture Experiment Station School of Environmental and Biological Sciences Rutgers, The State University of New Jersey.
 Physical processes in the coastal ocean are highly variable in space and time and play a critical role in coupled biological and chemical processes.
 From events lasting several hours to days on through inter-annual and decadal scales, the variability in the fluid itself structures marine ecological systems.
 My approach is to apply ocean observing technologies that now sample across these important time and space scales to better understand the physical ocean that structures marine ecosystems.
 Consequently, this new knowledge has relevancy to broader stakeholder communities with interests in the coastal ocean.
 Working through partnerships across these stakeholder groups, my research is collaborative and supports both science and application.
 Through these partnerships I am able to frame relevant scientific hypotheses and efficiently translate the output to better management and monitoring.